giovannipozzobon/picocalc-micropython_job/README.md

 #  PicoCalc Micropython Setup

 I am finding embedded development to be an infuriating experience.
-Thank you to the community for making this barely understandable for my primitive brain.
+Thanks to the community for making this barely understandable for my primitive brain.

 ## Features